microsoft/fluentui/packages/react-compose/src/next/README.md

 The `getSlots` function takes in a state object and a list of slot keys with the state, and returns `slots` and `slotProps` to be used in rendering the component.

-`slotProps` are calculated based on.

-It will also assume that the `as` prop represents the intrinsic element tag name.
-This will be used in determining the `root` slot value and the appropriate filtered `rootProps` for the `root` slot.
+In cases where the `as` prop of the slot represents a primitive element tag name, there are some additional behaviors:

+- Props will be automatically filtered based on the element type.
+E.g. `href` will be passed to `a` tag slots, but not `button` slots.
+- The slot will avoid rendering completely if children are undefined.
+This is to avoid requiring nearly every slot to be wrapped in a conditional to avoid rendering the parent.
+You can force rendering primitives without children by passing `null` in for the children.
+(E.g. `{ as: 'input', children: null }).

 Example: